Joseph Gegenbach, dit Canabas (1712 - 1797), maître in 1766.

 This model is usually executed with two undertiers, however, a rafraîchissoir illustrated in P. Kjellberg, Le Mobilier Français du XVIIIème siècle, Paris, 2002, p.
 164, fig. a, displays only one undertier.

-A very similar example, also stamped by Canabas, is in the Musée Nissim de Camondo, Paris (which is illustrated in the exhibition catalogue Grands ébénistes et Menuisiers Parisiens du XVIIIe Siècle, 1740-1790, at the Musée des Arts Décoratifs, Dec.
+A very similar example, also stamped by Canabas, is in the Musée Nissim de Camondo, Paris (which is illustrated in the exhibition catalogue Grands ébénistes et Menuisiers Parisiens du XVIIIe Siècle, 1740 - 1790, at the Musée des Arts Décoratifs, Dec.
 1955 - Feb.
 1956, no. 37, pl.
 17).
-Another pair of rafraîchissoirs in mahogany are in the Louvre, Paris (gift Mme Blard, 1994).
+Another pair of rafraîchissoirs in mahogany is in the Louvre, Paris (gift Mme Blard, 1994).